tymyrddin/blue/source/docs/dev/devsecops/notes/index.rst

-Systems engineering: Where the magic (and the mayhem) happens
+Where the magic (and the mayhem) happens
 =============================================================

 Welcome to systems engineering—the art of making sure your infrastructure doesn’t collapse like a Jenga tower every